Scoil Samhraidh Willie Clancy 2025

 Lecture: "With the banjo on my side": The life and times of Margaret Barry.

 Presented by Alan Woods, Artistic Liaison & Field Recording Officer, Irish Traditional Music Archive.
-This lecture will feature contribution from the award winning singer/songwriter Lisa O'Neill
+This lecture will feature a contribution from the award winning singer/songwriter Lisa O'Neill

 Dé Sathairn 13ú Iúil - Saturday 13th July 2.30 pm